Why Is My Cat So Affectionate? Understanding a Cat's Body Language

-Since cats were long seen only as creatures meant to enhance human life, they are sometimes seen as a species lacking their own emotional life.
+Although we have a long history of close cohabitation, we humans still have not accumulated much understanding about our feline companions' emotional lives.
 This is a mistake.
-Cats are very intelligent animals that have evolved a variety of body communications that they use to communicate their needs.
+Cats are very intelligent animals that have a eloquent body language that they use to communicate their needs.
 As any cat lover might agree, close observation of the cat will reveal rich levels of cat speak.

 The following list is intended to help those who wish to have a closer and happier relationship with their pet cat by understanding their body language.